flueke/mesytec-mvlc/doc/usage-guide.md

         mvlc.vmeWrite(vmeBase + regAddr, 1, vme_amods::A32, VMEDataWidth::D16);

-        // Manual block read from the base address with the maximum number of cycles (64k) into the destination buffer.
+        // Manual block read from the base address with the maximum number of
+        // cycles (64k) into the destination buffer.
+The buffer will be resized
-        std::vector<uint32_t> buffer;
+        // as required to hold the received data. std::vector<uint32_t> buffer;

         auto ec = mvlc.vmeBlockRead(vmeBase, 0xffff, buffer);